ietf-rats/draft-birkholz-rats-coswid-rim/draft-birkholz-rats-coswid-rim.md

 - The version and release components are compared alphabetically, until a digit is encountered in both strings, at which point as many digits are consumed from both to form an integer, which is then compared.
 If the integers are identical, the comparison continues alphabetically.
 - The architecture component is never sorted.
 If they are different between two versions, the versions are inequal, not higher or lower.

-## Additional Measurement Attributes for CoSWID

-{{-coswid}} specifies a well-defined file hash structure for integrity measurements of individual files in a file-system.
-This documents extends this feature to all additional members of the resource-collection group: 'directory', 'resource', and 'process'.
-These new well-defined measurement options extend the scope of RIM to (sub-)trees of files, software running in memory (e.g. available from Trusted Execution Environments, such as SGX enclaves), and even external resources, such as remote services of collections of RIM bundles.

 ## CoSWID RIM CDDL

 The following CDDL specification uses the existing CDDL extension points as defined in {{-coswid}}:

 * $$coswid-extension
 * $$payload-extension
-* $$directory-extension
-* $$resource-extension
-* $$process-extension
-* $$link-extension
-* $$resource-collection-extension

 ~~~~ CDDL
 <CODE BEGINS>